karimra/gnmic/docs/advanced/multi_outputs/prometheus_output.md

 ```

 ### Metric Labels
-The metrics labels are generated from the subscripion metadata (e.g: `subscription-name` and `source`) and the keys present in the gNMI path elements.
+The metrics labels are generated from the subscription metadata (e.g: `subscription-name` and `source`) and the keys present in the gNMI path elements.

 For the previous example the labels would be: